srliu3264/MATbook/README.md

 ### Math

-Enable mathjax and tikzjax if you need mathematics and tikzcd diagrams in your book.
+Enable mathjax and tikzjax in `extra` if you need mathematics and tikzcd diagrams in your book.

 ```toml
 tikzjax = true